pachyderm/docs/content/latest/deploy-manage/deploy/aws-deploy-pachyderm.md

   postgresql:
     postgresqlUsername: "username"
     postgresqlPassword: "password"
-    # The name of the database should be Pachyderm's ("pachyderm" in the example above), not "dex"
+    # The name of the database should be MLDM's ("pachyderm" in the example above), not "dex"
     # See also
     # postgresqlExistingSecretName: "<yoursecretname>"
     postgresqlDatabase: "databasename"